-Reopening action should be such that reversal of the door movement will occur at such a point or before the leading edge of the vane and doors are in the same plane. i.e. at or before the complete collapse of the edge.
-Active contact line of the edge should be free of cuts and bulges.
+- b).
+Car door safety device should be checked quarterly for freedom of movement to permit it to operate with even a somewhat glancing blow, but not sloppy permitting it to rub against door.
+Where retractable projection is used at the opening, it should be slightly in front the door and should permit the door to be held in the open position with pressure on the edge, in closing, edge should permit door to reopen within 1-1/2" of full closure or less. - Reopening action should be such that reversal of the door movement will occur at such a point or before the leading edge of the vane and doors are in the same plane. i.e. at or before the complete collapse of the edge.
+The active contact line of the edge should be free of cuts and bulges.
 Control contact cable and retracting cable, where used should be held clear of snagging on other moving parts.
 Maintain car door kinetic energy and door pressure within ASME A17.1 code requirements at all times.
 Electronic door detectors are to be set to fault to the open position.
-Maintain door nudging within ASME A17.1 code requirements.

-- c).
-Door Operator: Check, lubricate, and adjust quarterly, where gear operators are used, gear oil level should be checked and the unit cleaned and flushed and refilled within five years.
-Opening motions should be at design speed smooth start, slowdown and stop, with particular care being taken to avoid drag in the opening action as the door reaches full open position.
+Maintain door nudging within ASME A17.1 code requirements. - c).
+Door Operator: Check, lubricate, and adjust quarterly, where gear operators are used, the gear oil level should be checked and the unit cleaned, flushed, and refilled within five years.
+Opening motions should be at design speed smooth start, slow down and stop, with particular care being taken to avoid drag in the opening action as the door reaches full open position.
 Closing time should be adjusted to comply with the current requirements on kinetic energy and smooth start and stop.
+Closing adjustment should permit door reversal within travel of the Saf-T-Edge as above without further drift.

+4. Control:

-Closing adjustment should permit door reversal within travel of the Saf-T-Edge as above without further drift. - 4.
-Control: - Regular inspections and adjustments as outlined above.
-The effects of control fault can a). be most easily detected for individual car operation by riding the unit and observing operation.
-At each scheduled control inspection the operation of the relays in the panel in normal service can suggest trouble areas, erratic relay operation or contact sparking.
-Touch up adjustment suggested by these observations can frequently avoid drift off of adjustment and a major tune up, or failure of a more serious nature.
+Regular inspections and adjustments as outlined above.
+The effects of control fault can be most easily detected for individual car operation by riding the unit and observing the operation.
+At each scheduled control inspection the operation of the relays in the panel in normal service can suggest trouble areas, erratic relay operation, or contact sparking.
+Touch-up adjustment suggested by these observations can frequently avoid drift off of adjustment and a major tune-up, or failure of a more serious nature.
 Mechanical check of relay operation can best be done with the power off, testing contact pressure and wipe, as well as friction where relays appear sluggish.
 At first power cut off check frequent operating relays for overheating by touch.
-This should be done particularly for relay in the circuit where undue sparking is apparent.
-At the same time transformers and rectifiers should be checked for heat.
-The rectifier voltage should be periodically checked and compared to posted values, confirming periodic check and recording variation, if any.
+This should be done particularly for relays in the circuit where undue sparking is apparent.
+At the same time, transformers and rectifiers should be checked for heat.
+The rectifier voltage should be periodically checked and compared to posted values, confirming periodic checks and recording variation, if any.
 Contacts should be found to be clean if contact wipe is sufficient, they should only be dressed if they have developed ridges, blisters, or are excessively pitted.
 Should the condition be beyond correction they should be replaced.
-On occasion pins or relay fulcrum points may give rough or sluggish relay action and may need slight lubrication or dressing.
+On occasion, pins or relay fulcrum points may give rough or sluggish relay action and may need slight lubrication or dressing.